nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage exams or events deadlines
+* has a need to manage exams, assignments and events deadlines
 * prefer desktop apps over other types
 * tend to forget upcoming events/exams
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI and GUI apps

 **Value proposition**: manage deadlines and events faster than a typical mouse/GUI driven app